Prethermalization production of dark matter

 Abstract

 At the end of inflation, the inflaton field decays into an initially non-thermal population of relativistic particles which eventually thermalize.
 We consider the production of dark matter from this relativistic plasma, focusing on the pre-thermal phase.
-We find that for a production cross-section $\sigma(E)\sim E^n$ with $n> 2$, the present dark matter abundance is produced during the pre-thermal phase of its progenitors.
-For $n\leq 2$, entropy production during reheating makes the non-thermal contribution to the present dark matter abundance sub-dominant compared to that produced thermally.
-As specific examples, we verify that the non-thermal contribution is irrelevant for gravitino production in low scale supersymmetric models ($n=0$), and is dominant for gravitino production in high scale supersymmetry models ($n=6$).
+We find that for a production cross-section σ(E)En with n>2, the present dark matter abundance is produced during the pre-thermal phase of its progenitors.
+For n2, entropy production during reheating makes the non-thermal contribution to the present dark matter abundance sub-dominant compared to that produced thermally.
+As specific examples, we verify that the non-thermal contribution is irrelevant for gravitino production in low scale supersymmetric models (n=0), and is dominant for gravitino production in high scale supersymmetry models (n=6).

 Publication